-Mercedes-AMG E63 review – BMW M5 rival is better than ever - Ride and handling
+Mercedes-AMG E63 review – ride and handling

 Of course, the S’s party trick, its Drift Mode, makes it feel very different to the regular car once you’ve engaged it.
 The rear tyres are so willing to break traction that, despite its long wheelbase, it snaps into a slide as soon as you touch the throttle.
-Once sideways, however, the long E63 feels far more controllable, the engine feels as though it could spin the wheels forever and the reactive steering just helps you keep it at what ever angle you desire.
-It’s deeply childish and totally unnecessary, but wonderfully good fun.
+Once sideways, however, the long E63 feels far more controllable, the engine feels as though it could spin the wheels forever, and the reactive steering just helps you keep it at whatever angle you desire.
+It’s deeply childish and totally unnecessary, but wonderfully good fun